Digital product passport 101: The journey to sustainability

 - Governments and public authorities will have a new set of standards and an easily accessible way to verify compliance.

-The global reach of the digital product passport
+The global reach of the Digital Product Passport

 While the DPP is an EU regulation, its reach will extend far beyond Europe.
 For example, a global electronics manufacturer headquartered in North America that produces laptops in Asia and then sells them in Europe will still need to comply with all relevant DPP regulations.
 Therefore, it applies to any product that is bought or sold in the European market.
-No matter where the product is made or the manufacturer located, the digital product passport will become a globally relevant standard.
+No matter where the product is made or the manufacturer is located, the digital product passport will become a globally relevant standard.

 What is the timeline for the DPP?

 The DPP will eventually apply to at least 30 product categories.
 However, to make things easier the DPP is rolling out one sector at a time.
 Batteries – specifically industrial and electric vehicle batteries – will serve as the test case.
-While not legally required until 2026, industry bodies are already taking the necessary steps to ensure compliance, and the first proof of concept was unveiled at this year’s Economic Forum in Davos.
+While not legally required until 2026, industry bodies are already taking the necessary steps to ensure compliance, and the first proof of concept was unveiled at 2023’s World Economic Forum in Davos.

 Textiles and electronics will follow shortly after, with EU-funded consortium CIRPASS overseeing deployment roadmaps for all three categories.
 Here’s an overview of some crucial DPP dates manufacturers should keep in mind: